-Editor’s note: This is the second in a series of articles on the 2018 Canadian History and Environment Summer Symposium.
+Editor’s note: This is the fourth in a series of articles on the 2018 Canadian History and Environment Summer Symposium.
 The symposium was held in Saskatchewan in early June and focused on the theme of “Prairie and Environmental Change in the Twentieth Century.”

 Settler colonialism altered the environment of the Canadian Prairies both intentionally and unintentionally.
 Settlers considered the large open spaces of the Prairie landscape ideal for large-scale agricultural production.
 After years of subjecting what had been natural grasslands to invasive agricultural techniques that contributed to soil erosion and had negative impacts on productivity, farmers and scientific experts began to introduce windbreaks around the turn of the twentieth century.